howa003/locas/README.md

 The graphical user interface is built using the Eel library, which allows the user to interact with the software through a web browser.

 This software was created as part of a PhD thesis.
-For more information about the library, its usage, and used methods, see the [PhD disseration](https://dspace.cvut.cz/handle/10467/118501).
+For more information about the software, its usage, and used methods, see the [PhD disseration](https://dspace.cvut.cz/handle/10467/118501).

+## Table of contents

 <!-- TOC -->
 - [LOCAS](#locas---loss-of-coolant-stresses)